tintinweb/vscode-decompiler/README.md

   ![ghidraconf](https://user-images.githubusercontent.com/2865694/81807509-7dc76b00-951e-11ea-99d7-359bd624cce5.png)
 * (Experimental; Windows Only) Optional a licensed version of [IDA Pro](https://www.hex-rays.com/products/decompiler/) with decompiler support.
   * specify the path to the `idaw` executable in `code → preferences → settings: vscode-decompiler.tool.idaPro.path`, e.g. `c:\IDA68\idaw.exe`.
-  * set preference for `idaPro (experimental Windows Only)` in `code → preferences → settings: vscode-decompiler.default.decompiler.selected`.
+  * set preference to `idaPro (experimental Windows Only)` in `code → preferences → settings: vscode-decompiler.default.decompiler.selected`.
   * we'll automatically try to run 32 and 64bits `idaw` on the target application (preference on what executable is configured by you)
+  * If you're running `<= IDA Pro 6.6` and the normal IDA decompilation mode does not work you can try the set preference to `idaPro legacy hexx-plugin (experimental Windows Only)` in `code → preferences → settings: vscode-decompiler.default.decompiler.selected`.
+Note: Use this method only if the normal IDA Pro mode doesnt work.
+Caveat: `idaw*.exe` must not be in a path that contains spaces, ask @microsoft why 😉.
-* Python decompilation requires `pip3 install uncompyle6`
+* Python decompilation requires `pip3 install uncompyle6` (see settings)
 * Other tools are bundled with the extension.
 Just make sure Java is available in your `PATH`.

 ### Setting tool preferences